New year, new you? We’re not one for a cliché, but when it comes to pay-per-click advertising if you haven’t got involved then it’s time for a change.

 OK, so you’ve already been a bit slow on the uptake.

-Don’t wait any longer though or rivals will leave you in a big cloud of nasty pay-per-click dust.
-Hanapin’s State of PPC 2016 report found that 78% of industry leaders ‘felt really good’ about their PPC success in 2015.
-So good, in fact, that almost half will be increasing their PPC budgets next year.
+Don’t wait any longer though, or rivals will leave you in a big cloud of nasty pay-per-click dust.
+Hanapin’s State of PPC 2019 report found that 79% of marketers say PPC is a ‘huge driver’ for their business, while 62% say they will be increasing their PPC budget over the next 12 months.

 This sounds like an indication that the market’s getting more expensive and it’s true that bid prices are on the rise, but what’s really happening is the market’s value is being recognised and those in the know are pushing their campaigns even harder next year.